msc-acse/acse-9-independent-research-project-kmei92/README.md

 __CID:__ 01545321

 This project is completed for Imperial College's MSc in Applied Computational Science and Engineering program, as part of the final course module ACSE9.
-This project was completed under and supervision of Professor Matthew Piggott.
+This project was completed under the supervision of Professor Matthew Piggott.
 ## License
 Fireframe is licensed under the MIT [license](https://github.com/msc-acse/acse-9-independent-research-project-kmei92/blob/master/LICENSE)